 Students Name:

 Last First M.I.
 Student ID

 Address:

-Street Address City State ZIP (Code
+Street Address City State ZIP Code

-Phone: Em ail
+Phone: Er mail

-You indicated on your Free Application for Federal Student Aid that your parent(s) did not file a 2018 federal tax return.
+You indicated on your Free Application for Federal Student Aid that you did not file a 2019 federal tax return.
 Federal regulations require our office to verify this information.

-By completing this form, you certify that your parent(s) did not file and are not required to file a 2018 federal tax return.
-Check the boxes that apply.
+By completing this form, you certify that you did not file and are not required to file a 2019 federal tax return.
+Check the boxes that applies to you.